blaynem/pos-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-#Current Build
+# Current Build

 You can test out the current build **[here](http://blaynepos.surge.sh/)**.
 Thank you so much to surge.sh for the beautiful ability of hosting sites like this.

-Quick Gif of App in action:
+Quick Gif of App in action (This is an older build):
 ![Point of Sale Application](http://i.imgur.com/MaWD1pW.gif)

 ## Still in Development